-We’ll be collecting pots and pans to donate to the Community Warehouse – a non-profit organization that gives household goods to recent immigrants, refugees and others in need.
+We’ll be collecting pots and pans and silverware to donate to the Community Warehouse – a non-profit organization that gives household goods to recent immigrants, refugees and others in need.
 Bring a new or gently-used pot, feel free to bang on it to make some noise, then leave it behind to be donated to folks who could use a hand.

 A Note from the Rabbi

 The Days of Purim can either fall on the 14th of Adar or the 15th of Adar, depending upon where you live.
 The reason for this is because the Jews of Shushan originally observed the festival on a different day than the Jews who lived elsewhere.
 In the other provinces the Jews waged war on the 13th and observed the 14th as a day of festivity and rejoicing.
 The Jews of Shushan waged war during the 13th and 14th of the month and observed the 15th as a day of festivity and rejoicing.

 Therefore, Purim celebrated on the 14th of Adar is called Purim of the Open Cities while Purim on the 15th of Adar is called Purim of the Walled Cities.
 In these days, the only city that has the status of Shushan and therefore celebrates Purim on the 15th is Jerusalem.
 In a number of other places, the scroll of Esther is also read on the 15th of Adar due to doubt.
 In those communities, the essential observance of Purim is fixed for the 14th of Adar (since this is when everyone reads the Megillah) and though the reading of the Megillah is repeated on the 15th, the blessing which precedes the Megillah reading is not recited.

 The four mitzvot which are obligatory on Purim: